St. Margaret's School (Virginia): Athletics

 The after-school physical education program educates students on the rules and skills associated with the sports offered at St. Margaret's School.
 To promote sportsmanship, school spirit, and teamwork, every student is a member of the Blue or Grey intramural team; throughout the year, these teams compete in both academic and athletic contests.
 Our goal for afternoon activities at St. Margaret’s is for girls to enjoy being active and support them in reaching their goals.
-Afternoon activities include club tennis, yoga, Pilates, Beachbody Fitness, 3-Mile Club, YMCA, and Outdoor Adventures.
+All Students participate on an athletic team for all three seasons.

 St. Margaret's is a member of the League of Independent Schools which includes ten other independent schools.
 There are 22 coaches, all of whom have completed the NFHS Fundamentals of Coaching course and are certified in Heartsaver First Aid by the American Heart Association.

 Arts

 St. Margaret's Fine Arts program offers students the opportunity to participate in Music, Art, and Drama, and incorporates these opportunities into various facets of the school program: visual and performing arts classes, after-school activities, individual instruction, and student organizations.